 Prices and opening times

-Entrance to the museum is free, but entry to the museum's galleries and exhibitions currently requires a pre-booked timed ticket.
+Entrance to the museum is free, but entry to the museum's galleries and exhibitions currently requires a pre-booked timed ticket for guaranteed entry.

 A donation of £5 is recommended.